dlang/DIPs/DIPs/DIP-1NNN-QFS.md

-It could be argued that this semantics can be implemented easily in the current form of the language and that the proposed static indexing syntax is mere a readability concern, but syntax is relevant in a metaprogramming context.
+It could be argued that this semantics can be implemented easily in the current form of the language and that the proposed static indexing syntax is mere a readability concern, but syntax is relevant in a meta-programming context.

-### Simulate Compile-time Aware Funcion Parameters
+### Simulate Compile-time Aware Function Parameters

 Utilizing `static` members, a type can be defined that